Prevent Healthcare Data Breaches: A 12-Step Guide

 System isolation prevents lateral movement.
 Disconnect compromised systems without powering them off (preserving forensic evidence).
 Contain the blast radius while you investigate.

-Forensic investigation determines scope.
+Forensic investigation maps the scope.
 Which systems were accessed?
 What data was touched?
 How did attackers get in?
 This informs both immediate response and long-term remediation.

 Credential reset is often overlooked.
 If attackers had access, assume they harvested credentials.
 Reset passwords for accounts that touched compromised systems.
 Check if those credentials have been leaked to the dark web - if so, the breach may be wider than you think.

 Post-incident IOC sharing helps the broader community.
 Organizations like ISACs facilitate threat intelligence sharing within industries.
-The 77% of organizations using CTI for threat hunting (SANS 2025 CTI Survey) are actively looking for IOCs rather than waiting for alerts.
+84% of organizations now use MITRE ATT&CK for threat hunting (SANS 2025 CTI Survey), actively looking for IOCs rather than waiting for alerts.

-Indicators of compromise remain fundamental to security operations, but the paradigm is shifting.
+Indicators of compromise are still core to security operations, but the approach is shifting.
 Traditional IOC detection waits for attackers to reach your network.
-Proactive approaches find compromise before exploitation.
+External monitoring catches it earlier.

 The numbers tell the story.
-Organizations take an average of 241 days to identify and contain breaches.
-One in three attacks use valid credentials.
-Infostealer delivery is up 84%.
-Waiting for network and host IOCs to appear means accepting months of attacker access.
+One in three attacks use valid credentials as the way in.
+Infostealer malware delivered via phishing is up 84% year over year (IBM X-Force 2025).
+Waiting for network and host IOCs to appear means accepting months of attacker access while the evidence sits outside your network.

 Dark web monitoring changes this equation.
 When your employees’ credentials appear on criminal marketplaces, you know immediately.
 When infostealer logs containing session tokens surface, you can invalidate them before attackers use them.

-The most effective security programs combine reactive IOC detection with proactive threat intelligence.
+The most effective security programs combine internal IOC detection with external threat intelligence.
 They monitor both their networks and the criminal underground where attacks originate.

-Common IOC examples include unusual outbound network traffic, DNS requests to malicious domains, and failed login spikes.
-You’ll also see unexpected registry changes, suspicious file hashes, and geographic access anomalies.
+Common IOC examples include unusual outbound network traffic and DNS requests to malicious domains.
+Failed login spikes and unexpected registry changes are common too.
+Suspicious file hashes and geographic access anomalies round out the list.
 Each indicator type needs different detection methods.

 IOCs reduce breach detection time from months to hours.
 Without them, attackers operate undetected while stealing your data.
-The median dwell time is 11 days for organizations with detection capabilities.
-IOCs also enable threat intelligence sharing between organizations.
+The median dwell time is 11 days (Mandiant M-Trends 2025).
+IOCs also make threat intelligence sharing between organizations possible.
 This helps entire industries defend against common adversaries.

 The four main cyber threat types are malware (ransomware, trojans, spyware), social engineering (phishing, business email compromise), insider threats (malicious or negligent employees), and advanced persistent threats (nation-state actors running long-term campaigns).
 Each threat type produces different indicators of compromise you can detect.